 As a former RGV hater, Austin romanticizer, I bolted from this place in 2009 and came crawling back with more problems than when I left.
 The truth of the matter was, my problems originated within myself, and hating on this place was a way of avoiding any kind of self reflection.
 It’s easy to hate this place and the people who live here because, to these particular type of haters: “it’s boring, it’s simple, it’s this, it’s that” but let me tell y’all something - this place IS magical.

 The Valley is filled with immense culture, delicious food, beautiful spots urban and natural, with amazing artists new and old, and lot’s of different music/dances to enjoy.
 It has a history which is sadly not told enough and a people who have endured a lot.
 Still enduring a lot.
 You think this place is boring?
 You think this place is plain?
 The Valley is an adventure waiting to happen, from Rio Grande City to SPI.
-We have a salt flat, a walmart turned library, cafes & bakeries of all kinds in every city, a corn maze, new and old architecture, a sea turtle rescue, vintage shops, kid’s museum, abandoned buildings and brides to explore, THE PULGA, bike polo, nights celebrating art, festivals, porch front get togethers, carnivals and go carts, shows of different kinds, skate parks, amazing theater productions, costume museum, wildlife refuges, open land and sunflower fields, an 80’s bar and creative incubator, blues on the hill, strong beautiful brave women, a zoo, incredible street art to name a few bits and pieces of this place we call home.
+We have a salt flat, a walmart turned library, cafes & bakeries of all kinds in every city, a corn maze, new and old architecture, a sea turtle rescue, vintage shops, kid’s museum, abandoned buildings and bridges to explore, THE PULGA, bike polo, nights celebrating art, festivals, porch front get togethers, carnivals and go carts, shows of different kinds, skate parks, amazing theater productions, costume museum, wildlife refuges, open land and sunflower fields, an 80’s bar and creative incubator, blues on the hill, strong beautiful brave women, a zoo, incredible street art to name a few bits and pieces of this place we call home.

 The people here, if you would stop and say hello to them, will change your life and stay with your forever if you give them a chance.
 Some won’t be friendly but I promise they’re many friendly folks out there who could tell you a story or two worth your while.